United States Department of Justice Antitrust Division: List of Assistant Attorneys General for the Antitrust Division

+Current organizational structure

-The Assistant Attorney General is assisted by six Deputy Assistant Attorneys General (DAAG) who each oversee a different branch of the Division.
+The Assistant Attorney General is assisted by Deputy Assistant Attorneys General (DAAG).
 One of the DAAGs holds the position of "Principal Deputy," that is "first among equals," and "will typically assume the powers of the Assistant Attorney General in the Assistant Attorney General's absence."

-Front Office and Operations

-As of 25 June 2015, the division consists of these sections and offices:
+As of 24 January 2025, the Antitrust Division consists of these sections and offices: